samfer2359-projects/Harvest-IQ/README.md

 ## Notes

 This project was developed as part of academic coursework.
 It demonstrates the integration of web development with machine learning models for real-world problem solving.

+## Project Status

+This project is currently configured for local development.
+A production deployment version is planned as part of future improvements.